tamasmarkus/step-template-go/README.md

-# Go step template
+# My Awesome Go Step

-Go step template is a solid starting code base for a new Step.
+My Awesome Go Step is a solid starting code base for a new Step.